Oregon Crimes | Measure 11 Offenses | Sex Crimes | Assault Crimes | Theft Crimes | Reckless Driving | Prostitution | DUII | DWS / DWR

 Four grams or more or 20 or more pills, tablets or capsules of a mixture or substance containing a detectable amount of: MDMA / Ecstasy.

-What is STOP Court?
+What is treatment court?

-Persons facing possession charges in Multnomah County Circuit Court may be eligible to participate in the STOP program.
-This program is essentially a deferred sentencing agreement where your charge will be dismissed if you successfully complete the intensive treatment program.
-The program lasts at least one year (and often longer).
-You must pay for treatment and attend numerous classes and court appearances.
-If you flunk out of the program, you will be convicted of the charge.
+Persons facing possession charges in some courts may be eligible to participate in the treatment court.
+These programs are essentially deferred sentencing agreements where your charge will be dismissed if you successfully complete the treatment program.
+If you flunk out of the program, you will usually be convicted of the charge.
+Each treatment court has their own rules for eligibility.

 What is a motion to suppress?